devgateway/www.developmentgateway.org/_posts/2013-01-08-reshaping-our-web-application-backend-for-blazing-high-performance.md

 created: 1357657200
 old_path: news/reshaping-our-web-application-backend-blazing-high-performance
 title: Reshaping Our Web Application Backend for Blazing High Performance
-lede: Back in the days when web application users’ demands were still basic (browsing, using static filtering, simple statistics results, etc) and disk space was plentiful, a traditional backend was usually represented by a monolithic product capable of performing the entire job of running a data oriented web application
+excerpt: Back in the days when web application users’ demands were still basic (browsing, using static filtering, simple statistics results, etc) and disk space was plentiful, a traditional backend was usually represented by a monolithic product capable of performing the entire job of running a data oriented web application